Tigers vs. Pirates Player Props Betting Odds

 Báez Stats

-- Javier Baez has collected 88 hits with 12 doubles, four triples, seven home runs and 17 walks.
-He has driven in 48 runs with nine stolen bases.
+- Javier Baez has 89 hits with 12 doubles, four triples, seven home runs, 17 walks and 48 RBI.
+He's also stolen nine bases.

 Báez Recent Games